Introduction

 Additional Information

-Note that the -target option is not suitable for routine use, and is provided only for exceptional situations such as recovering from errors or mistakes, or when Terraform specifically suggests to use it as part of an error message.
+The -target option is not suitable for routine use.
+You should only use it in exceptional situations, such as recovering from configuration errors or when Terraform specifically suggests its use in an error message.

-The TF_CLI_ARGS_plan environment variable is used instead of the TF_CLI_ARGS environment variable to ensure the -target option only applies to terraform plan.
-This is necessary since Terraform Cloud and Terraform Enterprise run terraform show to generate Sentinel mocks.
+This guide uses the TF_CLI_ARGS_plan environment variable instead of the more general TF_CLI_ARGS variable.
+This ensures the -target option applies only to the terraform plan command.
+This is necessary because HCP Terraform and Terraform Enterprise also run terraform show to generate Sentinel mocks, and the -target flag is not valid for the show command.